Drink plenty of water throughout the day to avoid dehydration

 - preventing constipation

 Giving your body enough fluids to carry out those tasks means that you're staying hydrated.

-If you don't drink enough water, you risk becoming dehydrated.
+If you don't drink enough water each day, you risk becoming dehydrated.
 Warning signs of dehydration include weakness, low blood pressure, dizziness, confusion, or urine that's dark in color.

 So how much water should you drink?
 Most people need about four to six cups of water each day.